 The crux here is that it requires us all to accelerate our efforts in less time, cutting emissions by 45% from 2010 levels by 2030, and reach net zero by 2050 – globally.

 This is massively transformative from the previously stated reduction requirements.
 For the energy sector alone as an example, this translates to getting renewables to 85% of global electricity capacity by the same year (we hit 21% globally in 2015), while the use of coal will have to be nearly eliminated.

 This is the new, new science, backed by 6,000 scientific papers, 91 authors and editors from 40 countries who put pen to paper to test whether the Paris commitments 2°C target setting would get us there.
-The message is now clear, it won’t, and we’ve got 10 years to pivot and avoid the worst impacts of climate change – and mind you, not just for our children and grandchildren, not just for those in developing nations, not just for the flora and fauna of this incredible planet, but for ME, for YOU, for every selfish individual out there who’s alive today and will still be kicking a decade from now.
+The message is now clear, it won’t, and we’ve got 10 years to pivot and avoid the worst impacts of climate change – not just for our children and grandchildren, not just for those in developing nations, not just for the flora and fauna of this incredible planet, but for me and you.

 Even with nearly every country in the world committed to Paris, it’s the nearly 500 global companies committed to setting science-based targets (with over 140 having set them) that must play the leading role in facilitating these transitions.
 These corporations are signaling the emergence of a ‘new normal’ in the way business are developing their strategies for the future, but we need all companies to follow in these leaders’ path and align their business strategies with what the science says is needed to avoid the worst impacts of climate change.
 Regulation and policy (in)action aside, it’s up to world’s economies to lead the way.